Frxhb/youtubedl_script/README.md

 ## Note

-You will find your files in the same folder where you run the python script.
+You will find your files in the same folder where you run the python script. <br>
+In /audio or /video files.